JhanME/JhanME/README.md

 ### Hello there!

-I'm **Jhan Mocaico**, a software engineer building products for education and IoT 🚀
+I'm **Jhan Mocaico**, a software engineer building products for education and IoT.

 Currently building **Mentori**, an interactive educational platform using Next.js.